-The answer is usually – “whatever is going to work in the space that you have”.
+Our answer is usually “whatever is going to work in the space that you have”.

 Here’s an example for you (since the people usually worried about what size they should pick, are having big weddings).
-These guys had a large wedding – over 210 guests and 21 tables.
+The seating plan above has over 210 guests and 21 tables listed.

 The great thing is, it didn’t matter!
-All she needed to do, was arrange the file to be printed scaled to the smaller size.
+All she needed to do, was ask their local printer to scale the electronic file to print at the smaller size.
 The size Vanessa and Tevita ended up printing their seating plan was A2, which is a nice size for a frame on top of a table or pinned nicely to the wall (42cm x 59cm).

-So the main takeaway from this is, it doesn’t really matter how big your wedding is – the size of your seating plan can be whatever will work for you.
-As I don’t adhere to a strict “template” as such, I can adjust and tweak the tables to hold as many or as little guests as possible (and even accommodate guests with reaaaaaaallllly long names like Tevita & Vanessa had).
+So the main takeaway from this is: it doesn’t really matter how big your wedding is – the size of your seating plan can be whatever will work for you.
+As we don’t adhere to a “template” as such, we can adjust and tweak the tables to hold as many or as little guests as possible (and even accommodate guests with reaaaaaaallllly long names like Tevita & Vanessa had).